meganlavengood/presentations/markdown/2025-edm/too-long-script.md

 When you reconvene the groups back together, several issues will likely come up.
 One might be that there is not a good term in the old vocabulary to address the length of the decay, which is super important for describing percussion instruments—a lot of percussionists would probably call this opposition "dry versus wet."

 Another issue is that students may struggle to decide which oppositional term applies if they are not certain what they're comparing the sound to.
 When you're analyzing percussion only, it makes sense to shift your threshold of what qualifies as "noisy" versus "pure," for one thing.
-The bass drum isn't "pure" compared to a good French horn tone, but it is compared to the crash cymbal.
+The bass drum isn't "pure" compared to a good Frenh horn tone, but it is compared to the crash cymbal.

 These kinds of discoveries and uncertainties are exactly what we want to lean into in a critical pedagogy approach.
 It's okay not to have all the answers, and it's okay to have to revise what you initially thought as you gather more evidence and context.